To open and close terminals

 - Choose View → Show Window Borders.

-- To put a terminal window into fullscreen
+- To put a terminal window into fullscreen mode

 - Choose View → Fullscreen from the menubar (or right-click the terminal window and choose Fullscreen).